 Patrick McCray is a Professor in the Department of History.
 Dr. McCray’s research focuses on different technological and scientific communities and their interactions with the public and policy makers – especially newly emerging technologies.
 McCray was elected to be a Fellow by the American Association for the Advancement of Science and the American Physical Society.
 His most recent book, Making Art Work examines the interactions between artists, engineers, and scientists from the 1960s to the present.

 Miriam Metzger directs our doctoral emphasis program, Information Technology and Society and she is a Professor in the Department of Communication.
 Dr. Metzger’s work has examined how information technology alters our understandings of trust in the new media environment, with a specific focus on the credibility of information online and on how trust intersects with privacy and disclosure in online social networks.
 She is an internationally recognized expert on misinformation.

 Christopher Newfield is a Professor of American culture.
 Newfield’s research focuses on the processes of creativity and innovation, with a double focus on cultural and technological factors.
 He has conducted extensive fieldwork in a range of technology-dependent industries and has wide experience with the university side of copyright, patenting, and technology transfer.

 Constance Penley is a Professor of Film and Media Studies.
-Penley's research interests include film history and theory, feminist theory, cultural studies, contemporary art, and science and technology studies.
-Her most recent work includes NASA/TREK: Popular Science and Sex in America and The Visible Woman: Imaging Technologies, Science and Gender (ed. with Treichler and Cartwright).
+Dr. Penley's research interests include film history and theory, feminist theory, cultural studies, contemporary art, and science and technology studies.
+Her work includes NASA/TREK: Popular Science and Sex in America and The Visible Woman: Imaging Technologies, Science and Gender (ed. with Treichler and Cartwright).